NBA Rumors: Isaiah Thomas Might Not Be Close To Signing With Orlando Magic After All

 Two years ago, Isaiah Thomas was fresh off a sensational season with the Boston Celtics, where he led the team with almost 29 points per game.
 Now it looks like the Orlando Magic might not be that eager to sign him, despite earlier rumors that the team was interested in acquiring his services as a starting point guard.

-Although, previous reports had hinted that Isaiah Thomas and the Orlando Magic were close to coming to terms on a contract, as noted by Bleacher Report.
+Although previous reports had hinted that Isaiah Thomas and the Orlando Magic were close to coming to terms on a contract, as noted by Bleacher Report.
 The publications cited a tweet from Basketball Insiders’ Steve Kyler, who wrote that the Magic are “unlikely to move forward with a deal,” but might be willing to take a wait-and-see approach, much like they did last year before they signed shooting guard Jonathon Simmons as a free agent.

 Orlando Sentinel reporter Josh Robbins suggested in a tweet that there weren’t any negotiations between both sides, to begin with.
 In his tweet, Robbins said that the Magic might have shown some interest in signing the 29-year-old point guard, but instead went ahead and acquired Jerian Grant via a three-team trade with the Chicago Bulls and Charlotte Hornets.
 Grant averaged 8.4 points and 4.6 assists per game for the Bulls in the 2017-18 season as Kris Dunn’s backup at the point.